chrispyl/Publication_code/sys-gen/README.md

 An execution using the jar looks like this

-    java -jar sys-gen-0.1.0-standalone.jar File-name Seed Weight-low Weight-high Initial-value-low Initial-value-high Double-precision Number-of-equations Number-of-teams Linear?
-Max-equation-size
+    java -jar sys-gen-0.1.0-standalone.jar file-name seed weight-low weight-high initial-value-low initial-value-high double-precision number-of-equations number-of-teams max-equation-size

 The arguments in the order they are taken are explained below

 **Argument** | **Description** | **Type**
 --- | --- | ---
-File-name | The file name where the results should be saved | String Seed | The seed for the random generator | Integer Weight-low | Minimum value of coefficients | Double Weight-high | Maximum value of coefficients | Double Initial-value-low | Minimum initial value of equations | Double Initial-value-high | Maximum initial value of equations | Double Double-precision | Decimal digits for coefficients | Integer Number-of-equations | Number of equations | Integer Number-of-teams | Number of teams | Integer
+file-name | The file name where the results should be saved | String seed | The seed for the random generator | Long weight-low | Minimum value of coefficients | Double weight-high | Maximum value of coefficients | Double initial-value-low | Minimum initial value of equations | Double initial-value-high | Maximum initial value of equations | Double double-precision | Decimal digits for coefficients | Long number-of-equations | Number of equations | Long number-of-teams | Number of teams | Long max-equation-size | Maximum terms of equations | Long
-Linear? | Linear or not | Boolean
-Max-equation-size | Maximum terms of equations | Integer

 ## Example <a name="Example"></a>

-    java -jar sys-gen-0.1.0-standalone.jar system.txt 999 -5 5 0 10 2 100 4 false 3
+    java -jar sys-gen-0.1.0-standalone.jar system.txt 999 -5 5 0 10 2 100 4 3

-## Linear equation generation <a name="Linear-equation-generation"></a>

-The operators used for this type of generation are ```+, -, *, /```

-## Non linear equation generation <a name="Non-linear-equation-generation"></a>
+## Specification for linear systems

-The operators used for this type of generation are ```+, -, *, /, **```

-Also there are single argument functions ```abs, sqrt, exp, ln, sin, cos, atan```

-as well as double argument functions ```min, max```
+1. The range of the coefficients is defined by the user
+2. Coefficient ranges can be positive or negative numbers, lower bound inclusive upper bound exclusive, i.e [-5, 5) or [1, 5) or [-5, -1)
+3. The range of the initial values is defined by the user
+4. Initial value ranges can be positive or negative numbers, lower bound inclusive upper bound exclusive, i.e [-5, 5) or [1, 5) or [-5, -1)
+5. The operator between the terms is `+`
+6. Every term has a coefficient
+7. Between the coefficients and the variables the operator is `*`
+8. For the variable names appearing in the equations:
+    * The last term of an equation contains the name of the previous equation in the system in order to create a chain of dependencies
+    * The rest appear in the equation in the order the do in the team, and always according to max equation size
+9. Coefficients are doubles
+10. Initial values are doubles
+11. The precision of the coefficients is defined by the user
+12. The precision of the initial values is defined by the user
+13. In case of zero precision the decimal part of the doubles is cut by using the `floor` function
+14. In case of zero precision the results of rule 9 is being casted to long

+To calculate the pseudorandom values we use https://docs.oracle.com/javase/7/docs/api/java/util/Random.html#nextDouble().
+To provide values in the specified range, we use the formula

+    random-value = lower-bound + (higher-bound - lower-bound) * value-produced-by-nextDouble

 ## Variable names <a name="Variable-names"></a>